anujsngh/major_project_ai_lawyer/README.md

 #### 1) Find relevant cases which includes similar scenarios as the current case.
 #### 2) Find applicable law/act and it's sections in the scenario of current case.

-** A law practitioner(e.g. lawyer), law enforcers (e.g. police) and even a common man can use this to get relevant information and know better about their case.
+### Use : A law practitioner(e.g. lawyer), law enforcers (e.g. police) and even a common man can use this to get relevant information and know better about their case.

 ### Project Report :